TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

-# Getting BPB Matrix and Perf Vectors
+# Getting BPB Matrix and Error Vectors

 This directory has two python scripts: